QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 Quick Start with the SIL Interface in Python
 ************************************************

 To test the SIL interface in Python you can simply start the python script :code:`sampleScript.py`, which you find in the folder :code:`\PythonInterface` of the QBlade directory.
-This script imports the QBlade library, sets up a simulation by importing a QBlade project file (.qpr) and then runs a simulation loop while printing out some results.
+This script imports the QBlade library, sets up a simulation by importing a QBlade project file (.qpr) and then runs a simulation loop while printing out some results and finally saving the finished simulation as a new project file.
 This sample is just meant as a quick demo on how to interface with QBlade in Python and does not serve any other particular purpose.
 Adapt as needed.

 Details on the sample script: :ref:`Sample Script Running the SLI in Python`